bolotnikov/gamedevland/docs/pixi_project_template.md

 - Management of scenes, states, animations, sounds and screen

 ## 1. Creating the structure
+Let's take an empty project structure from [the initial branch](https://github.com/bolotnikov/pixi-project-template/tree/initial) and examine it.

 ### 1.1 Document template
 <details>
   <summary>index.html</summary>